HAR687: Economic Evaluation and Health Care Financing

 - critically appraise published economic evaluations;

 - describe and reflect upon alternative health care financing systems.

 The aims and learning outcomes are achieved through two main teaching methods.

 Firstly, informal lectures, some of which will include group exercises, will provide the majority of the contact hours with lecturers.

 Secondly, tutorials will be given to explore in more depth some issues arising in the preceding lectures.
 These will take the form of student-led discussions and practical work.
 They will reinforce the learning outcomes and provide practical experience of applying some of the concepts.

 Further support will be provided online via multiple choice questions and discussion boards to support students’ self-led learning.

 Formative assessment: written assignments comprising long and short answers which will assess the knowledge and understanding of students relating to the methods and application of some economic evaluation techniques.
-Model answers will be provided and answers will be reviewed in a face-to-face session.
+This work is not formally assessed or marked but model answers will be provided and student answers will be reviewed in a group session.

 Summative Assessment: A 3 hour written unseen examination (100% weighting) will be undertaken to assess the knowledge and understanding of the student relating to the principles and methods of economic evaluation and health care financing.

 Students must pass the exam in order to pass the course.